 What does “yami” mean in Japanese?

 Native speakers say “yami” to mean ‘darkness’ in Japanese.
-Perhaps, some Japanese learners know this word as it is often used in Japanese movies, video games, manga, anime, and the like.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, video games, manga, anime, and the like.
 In this blog post, however, I will explain this word in detail based on its kanji character.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “yami” more clearly.
+My explanations would help Japanese learners understand “yami” more clearly.
 Then, let’s get started!

 Contents

-Definition and meanings of “yami”
+Definition and meaning of “yami”

-The definition and meanings are very simple and clear.
+The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji character in detail.

 Yami in kanji